GPS Waypoints is a multi-purpose surveying application supporting the following generic use cases for both professional

 - Emergencies – post-disaster mapping and disaster response support;

 - Other – environment & biodiversity, natural resources, aerial vehicles, archaeology, health surveying, etc…

 The Personal usage is typically satisfied with the accuracy provided by the smartphone’s internal receiver (while some demanding personal users may also use external receivers).
 The most common personal activities are:

 - Travelling – save favourite spots, find my places and track my trip;

 - Day-to-day life – meet me here, maintaining my homeland favourite Points-of-Interest.

 The professional activities are performed by specialists from various sectors (not only geographers), typically to perform land surveying, land areas and routes definition.
 Some real case studies from the most relevant sectors are presented hereafter.

 The GPS Waypoints is being used in Agriculture for both planning and monitor cultivated areas.
-It is used to measure new crops areas for planning the next season and estimate production (create Manual Paths/Polygons), measure and plot new tubing layouts for the future expansion of sugar maple trees pipes (create Manual Paths), identify and classify the infested trees on olive groves (Add Waypoints with custom tags).
+It is used to measure crops areas in order to estimate production (create Manual Polygons), measure and plot new tubing layouts of sugar maple trees pipes (create Manual Paths), identify and classify the infested trees on olive groves or cork farms (Use custom tags and photo attachment).

 |Define and measure a new plantation area||Sugar Maple Trees

 |Olive Trees infestation monitoring|

 The tool is used in Real Estate to measure land properties by owners, evaluators or buyers in order to determine areas and borders of land properties for planning and valuation purposes.
-The user must collect sequential points of the land surroundings (Add Point to Path) and close the path to build a polygonal area.
+The user must collect sequential points of the land surroundings and close the path to build a polygonal area.

 |Define and measure a land property area for sale or land-use change||Acquire control points with a precision RTK receiver in combination with total station measurements|

-The tool is used in Urban Planning to validate thematic maps of urban areas.
-The user collects the validation points on the field, tags them using his mapping classification system and exports the results to a desktop for validation of classes and determination of the mapping accuracy.
+The tool is also used in urban planning to support land use mapping activities.
+The user collects the points on the field, tags them using his classification system and exports the results to validate the thematic classes or determine the mapping accuracy.